From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Security Vulnerabilities Introduced by LLMs

 \subsection{Authentication and Authorization}

-Authentication and authorization vulnerabilities represent a significant category of security issues, highlighted in 12 out of 20 studies. \textbf{Authentication} vulnerabilities occur when a system fails to properly verify the identity of users or devices.
+Authentication and authorization vulnerabilities represent a significant category of security issues, highlighted in 13 out of 21 studies. \textbf{Authentication} vulnerabilities occur when a system fails to properly verify the identity of users or devices.
 This kind of vulnerability is mostly caused by weak password requirements, insufficiently protected credentials, or the use of hard-coded credentials.
 Hamer et al.~\cite{hamer2024just} compared the security properties of the code generated by ChatGPT, with answers provided in Stack Overflow.
 They concluded that ChatGPT-generated code had 20\% fewer vulnerabilities than Stack Overflow snippets, although both produced security flaws.
 One of the most frequent CWES in both ChatGPT-generated code and Stack Overflow snippets was CWE-798: Use of Hard-coded Credentials.
-CWE-798 is also discussed in~\cite{liu2024no,pearce2022asleep,siddiq2023generate,gong2024well}.
+CWE-798 is also reported in~\cite{liu2024no,pearce2022asleep,siddiq2023generate, hamer2024just, fu2023security, gong2024well,firouzi2024time}.
+In contrast, Majdinasab et al.~\cite{majdinasab2024assessing} evaluated Copilot using multiple targeted CWE scenarios.
+For CWE-798 specifically, they reported zero vulnerable outputs for the corresponding prompts.

-\textbf{Authorization} vulnerabilities arise when a system fails to properly enforce access control policies, which allows users or processes to perform actions beyond their intended permissions.
+\textbf{Authorization} vulnerabilities arise when a system fails to enforce access control policies properly, which allows users or processes to perform actions beyond their intended permissions.
 This vulnerability is often caused by improper implementation of access control.
-The associated CWE is CWE-284: Improper Access Control, as discussed by Asare et al.~\cite{asare2023github}, who conducted a comparative empirical analysis of Copilot-generated code, showing that GitHub Copilot is less likely to produce vulnerable code, compared to human developers.
+The associated CWE is CWE-284: Improper Access Control, as discussed by Asare et al.~\cite{asare2023github}, who conducted a comparative empirical analysis of Copilot-generated code, showing that GitHub Copilot is less likely to produce vulnerable code compared to human developers.